mitchcamza/ConferenceRegistration/README.md

-# ConferenceRegistration
+# Conference Registration
-A Conference Registration Application
+A Cross-Platform Desktop Application written in C++ using the Qt Framework.

 ## Project Overview